 She turned to meet his gaze, happy to accept the apology.
-Besides, she wasn't sure if he'd done anything wrong.
-Her life was in ruins, and she'd come here to try to end the tragedy that was her life.
-It was true; she wasn't happy or relaxed.
+She'd come here to try to end a torment that had lasted for years on end.
+Of course, she wasn't happy or relaxed.
 Why would she hold it against him?